-Approximately 10 students will be admitted to the 2015 Radiation Oncology class.
-Priority is given to those applicants who: (1) have a G.P.A. of 3.0 or higher, (2) have the strongest academic record, (3) have the highest interview results based on interviews conducted by program faculty, and (4) strongest letters of recommendation.
+Approximately 10 students will be admitted to the 2016 Radiation Oncology class.
+Admissions decisions are based upon: (1) academic record and GPA, (2) strength in sciences and math, (3) interview results based on interviews conducted by program faculty, and (4) letters of recommendation.
 Additional consideration is given to those that hold healthcare credentials (licensure/certification).
 The first Joint Venture class at Northern Virginia Community College (NVCC) began in the Fall of 2007.
 We expect to accept 10 students for the NVCC Joint Venture site each year in the fall semester.

 Note: Those who have had college Pre-Calculus (Mth 163 equivalent or higher with a "C" or better) in the last 5 years will not need to take the Math placement.
 If you have taken the VPT recently in the last year, you may not need to take again.